-I have read glowing reviews about a product called T-Sheets, which is created by Intuit (the same people who developed Quickbooks).
-Because T-sheets does integrate with Quickbooks and Gusto, this could be a great solution.
+I have read glowing reviews about a product called T-Sheets (now called QuickBooks Time), which is created by Intuit (the same people who developed QuickBooks).
+Because T-sheets does integrate with QuickBooks and Gusto, this could be a great solution.
 Toggl is also a new time-tracking software that I am starting to dabble with.
 They have a free tool, and you can track by project and client.
 It is a quick and easy way to get started tracking your time.

 If you have experience with a time-tracking program you like, please let me know.
 I would love suggestions and feedback!

 Whenever possible, I vote for electronic filing of key documents.
 It’s too easy to drown in piles of physical paper (and really easy to lose or “misplace” critical documents).

 Hubdoc is an online document storage tool.
 Simply visit your “hub” to file, review, tag, and sort your documents and receipts.
 While there are other software solutions available, I’m a big fan of Hubdoc because you can:

 - Email documents or forward emails.
 Hubdoc stores both the attachment and the email itself.
 This is great for those situations where you receive a receipt via email.
 Simply press “forward” and type in your private Hubdoc email … and you’re done (great for traveling employees)!

 - Pull statements into your hub from online accounts for things like bank statements, utility bills, shipping statements, and more.

 - Easily search!
 Hubdoc is smart enough to “read” images of receipts or pdfs, allowing you to easily find that elusive document using Hubdoc’s search function.